-To be honest, there is no large concrete evidence supporting that prove orange cats are friendlier than cats of other colours.
-But, these cats have earned a reputation of being attention-seeking, cuddly, and clingy.
-Survey results signal – confirmation bias or a self-fulfilling prophecy, because cat owners will naturally support their own stereotypes.
+That said there is no large concrete evidence that proves orange cats are friendlier than cats of other colors.
+Yet these orange ones have earned a reputation for being attention-seeking, cuddly, and clingy.
+Some critics of the above survey highlighted confirmation bias because orange cat owners will naturally support the breed they own and their own stereotypes.

 They differ from cats of other colors in various ways according to French scientists, led by biologist Dominique Pontie.
 They conducted a study examining the frequency of the orange gene variant among cat populations.
 Researchers analyzed 30 cat populations in France and collected data from 56 to 491 cats from each population.
 The results were intriguing and here are three trends they observed regarding this particular cat population.

 Unlike urban areas, rural areas have more orange cats because the social conditions in the rural environments favor polygynous mating.
 In an urban environment, both female and male cats have multiple mates.
 But, in a rural environment, male cats can mate with multiple female cats, but females tend to mate with only one mate.